rkm0959/Inequality_Solving_with_CVP/README.md

 - **Babai's Algorithm implementation is NOT MINE - read solver.sage for details**
 - I have included some example challenges I have solved using this technique.
-- You can also break truncated LCG with this idea.  left as exercise.
+- You can also break truncated LCG with this idea.
 - This method does not work *that* well with low density 0/1 knapsack - CJ LOSS is much better.
 - The *scaling* method (obviously) increases the runtime of the LLL.
 - It seems like sometimes SVP gives better results than CVP...